 It is interesting to note that Dad's grandfather was known as a Prince Merchant or General Merchant who owned several lines of businesses with a great deal invested in the insurance chain.
 Banuso was the name of his favorite horse.
 "Banuso" also resonated with great grandpa a lot because, in Yoruba, it meant and showed the importance of self-reflection and introspection which is translated as "ba inu so."
 In Yoruba, "ba" is a verb for do, "inu" means within or to yourself, "so" means talk... suggesting that we should talk within ourselves or talk to ourselves.

-Dad's father was a lawyer who died when he was five.
-Dad was raised by his uncle, Dr. Alade Doherty, a medical doctor.
-In the 1950s, Dad enrolled at one of the top universities in the world, Trinity College in Dublin, as one of the youngest medical students who went on to graduate as a fellow of obstetrics & gynecology.
-Enrolling in a university of the likes of Oxford or Cambridge University in the United Kingdom or Harvard or Yale in the United States of America is worthy of note as a high achievement then, and is still is today for anyone--talk less of a black male from Nigeria.
+Dad's father was a lawyer who died when he was eight.
+His uncle, Dr. Alade Doherty was a medical doctor who took on an influential role in Dad's life.
+In the 1950s, Dad enrolled in an advanced science program at one of the top universities in the world, Trinity College in Dublin.
+He was one of the youngest medical students.
+He progressed in his career to become a fellow of obstetrics & gynecology and a member of the Royal College of Surgeons.
+Enrolling in a university of the likes of Oxford or Cambridge University in the United Kingdom or Harvard or Yale in the United States of America is worthy of note as a high achievement then, and is still is today for anyone--talk less of a black male from Nigeria in the 50s.

-As a Medical Doctor, Fellow, Consultant; Justice of Peace; Entrepreneur; and Investor, Dad was committed and was very passionate about his work.
+As a Medical Doctor Fellow and Consultant; Justice of the Peace; Entrepreneur; and Investor, Dad was committed and was very passionate about his work.
 There are so many stories of complicated medical and civil cases he managed successfully to the glory of His maker, God, who he is resting with in heaven.
 Rest on, in peace, forever Daddy, #DrJuliusAdeTunjiDoherty.